The original 12 Wishes appears below.

 This year my daughter and I celebrate our 11th Christmas together.
 We try to keep to a 3-gift limit: something you need, something you want, and something just for fun.

 One area people with FASD struggle with are social skills.
-Not only because of the difference between chronological and developmental age (in many situations my 18-year-old daughter acts like a 10-year-old child), but also the nuances of understanding body language and literal language.
+Not only because of the difference between chronological and developmental age (in many situations an 18-year-old has some skills at a 10-year-old level), but also the nuances of understanding body language and literal language.
 This affects her ability to keep friends.

 She has no problem finding friends, she is very sociable and outgoing.
 The issue is keeping them.
 She recently reconnected with a boy she went to elementary school with.
 He gave her a Christmas Card and called her his best friend.